GlitchScripts/Glitch-HCCS/README.md

 Witchess Bishop for a Sacramento wine (size 1 EPIC booze that gives +50% item drops)

-Black Crayon Pirate for a free fight that leaves the Locket with a +50% booze drop buff
+Black Crayon Pirate for a free fight that leaves the locket with a +50% booze drop buff

 ## Ascension Details:
 No astral pet required

 Astral six-pack recommended

 Sauceror

 Wallaby (for friendly Degrassi Knoll to get cheap desert access, then tune the moon to Blender for Gno-Mart candies)

 // more details to be added later